icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 #icgc-get

 `icgc-get` is a universal download client for accessing ICGC data residing in various data repositories.
+It may be downloded on the [ICGC data portal's software page](https://dcc.icgc.org/software?enable=ICGC_GET)

 The data possessed by the ICGC resides in many data repositories around the world.
 These repositories each have their own environment (public cloud, private cloud, on-premise file systems, etc.),